tedconf/symfony-doc-unofficial/getting-started/en/02-Prerequisites.markdown

     $ php check_configuration.php

-If there is a problem with your PHP current configuration, the output of the command will give you hints on what to fix and how to fix it.
+If there is a problem with your PHP configuration, the output of the command will give you hints on what to fix and how to fix it.

 You should also execute the checker from a browser and fix the issues it might